hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

 - the isolated benchmark shows no unexplained regression from the reviewed oracle.

+Production measurement on the same Apple M4 environment and `n=2,000, k=20` confirmed the standalone resource result: with a 16 MiB work budget, five-run median construction was 0.329 s instead of 0.543 s, process peak RSS was 149.0 MiB instead of 342.3 MiB, retained arrays were 0.72 MB instead of 32.72 MB, digests matched, and the maximum score delta was zero.

+The end-to-end core suite (`T&C`, MRRE, LCMC, and Neighborhood Hit) exposes the intentional reuse tradeoff.
+Against v0.5.1 in the same environment, one cold embedding improved from 0.557 s to 0.360 s and peak RSS fell from 310.3 MB to 234.9 MB.
+A warm embedding took 0.291 s instead of 0.264 s because selected original ranks must be counted for each new embedding.
+Across eight embeddings, cold total time was effectively equal (2.410 s versus 2.407 s), warm total time was 9.9% slower (2.329 s versus 2.119 s), and peak RSS remained 24.3% lower.
+All scores were identical.
+The cached exact `O(nk)` original prefix and stable partial selection reduce this repeated-run cost from the initial direct-paired prototype's roughly 23% slowdown; PR 10-C can target the remaining rank-count work on MLX and PyTorch without restoring a quadratic cache.

 ### PR 10-C — MLX and PyTorch selected-rank providers

 Implement the same paired resource natively on optional providers.
 Keep row